 The adviser of InFocus will supervise production and offer advice to help the staff maintain professional standards of English and journalism conduct.
 The adviser will also maintain the other provisions as required by the California Education Code section 48907.
 The adviser will not determine the content of the broadcast or content.
 Student Producers and Executives make all final content decisions.

 School officials are not responsible for the content of the publication; consequently, InFocus will not be reviewed, restrained or withheld by school officials prior to streaming.
 Because the staff will control the content of the publication, it will therefore also take financial and legal responsibility for what is published, with one significant exception: In the case of material that appears on InFocus but originates from one of the client publications, the client publication, and individual authors will assume financial and legal responsibility for what is published.

 InFocus staff will work to meet the standards set by the National Scholastic Press Association’s Model Code of Ethics for High School Journalists, Student Television Network, and the Journalism Education Association.

-InFocus staff will not alter the content of video, photos or any other digital medium through technological or other means.
+InFocus staff will not alter the content of videos, photos or any other digital medium through technological or other means.
 Image enhancements for technical clarity are always permissible.
 Photo illustrations are acceptable but should be clearly labelled.
 Likewise, staff will not stage or re-create news events without acknowledging such segments as satire.
 InFocus staff will not publish videos or other work without properly crediting the creators of that work and obtaining reprint/rebroadcast permissions of copyrighted work unless given prior permission or obtaining a license from the distributor.
 Copyright permission for student work is implied in the relationship between InFocus News and its client publications.

 Staff members will strive to correct any error before broadcasting – and will correct errors after posting when necessary; if the executive producers determine a significant error has been published, a formal correction will appear on the site and on a subsequent show and remain as a part of the site’s permanent archive.
 To submit a correction, email firstname.lastname@example.org with the subject line of Corrections.